ceruizdev/CSVProcessor/readme.md

 If there's not errors and the database is ok, continue..

 ### Fronted
-- In the fronted folder type the command "npm install"
+- In the terminal find the fronted folder and type the command "npm install"
 - Make sure the file 'Frontend/src/environment/environment.ts' has the right port of backend project
-- Run the command ng server
+- In terminal run the command "ng server"

 Note: With the migration you have two users for test the application